 For example, when I searched for “memory foam mattress,” I was able to find some potential outliers that could lead to costly and ineffective clicks, especially if I don’t stock certain brands:

 While it may be easy to dismiss these, you shouldn’t.
 Even if they only lead to a click here or there, they’ll add up over time.

 And once you’ve done your research, remember to take it a step further with experiments, testing, and constant vigilance.

-Error #3: You Don’t Know How Negative Keywords Matches Work
+Google Ads Negative Keywords Mistake #3: You Don’t Know How Negative Keywords Matches Work

-Here’s what you need to know: Your negative keywords aren’t going to cover the full range of relevant search queries.
+Here’s what you need to know: Your negative keywords lists aren’t going to cover the full range of relevant search queries.

-So misspellings, plural or singular versions of your search terms, gender-based search terms, and other factors can still show your ad to a less than optimal audience.
+So misspellings, plural or singular versions of your search terms, gender-based search terms, and other factors can still show your ad to a less-than-optimal audience.

 - Promo code